Getting started tutorial

 - Choose Run Script.

-Firebolt creates the fact table.
+Firebolt creates the dimension table.
 When finished, the table

 You can now use the

-INSERT INTO command to copy the data from the external table into the fact table.
-During the INSERT INTO operation, Firebolt ingests the data from your source into Firebolt.
+INSERT INTO command to copy the data from the external table into the dimension table.
+During this operation, Firebolt ingests the data from your source into Firebolt.

 source_file_name in the